magnoeasy/easybuilder/english.md

 Name: Name of the menu that the end user will see on the site.

-Position: Position that the menu will appear inside your group.
+Position: Position that the menu will appear within your group.

 For example, I currently have these two menus: